UFC vs Bellator: Everything You Need to Know

-The UFC and Bellator are both mainstream Mixed Martial Art promotions that consist of some of the best fighters in the world.
+The UFC and Bellator are both mainstream Mixed Martial Art promotions that feature some of the best fighters in the world.

-In this page, we will explain the differences between the UFC vs Bellator.
+In this page, we will explain the differences between the UFC and Bellator.

 White is also known for always speaking his mind, whether it's being critical about a fighter's performance, detailing the status of ongoing negotiations with fighters, or being critical of people that he doesn't like, such as Ariel Helwani.

 Scott Coker is the Bellator president who would found the Strikeforce organization in 1985.

 Strikeforce would begin as a Kickboxing organization, but eventually transform into a major Mixed Martial Arts organization.

 Strikeforce would eventually be bought out by the UFC in 2011, securing elite talent and future champions including:

 - Daniel Cormier - UFC Champion in Light Heavyweight and Heavyweight

 After the acquisition, Coker was retained for 3 years by the UFC.

 Once his contract expired, Coker became the Bellator president.